 The City was the Municipal recipient of Trailnet's Active Living Awards (2012);

 The City of St. Louis was showcased as an Innovator in the Carbon Disclosure Project's CDP 2012 Global Report (Page 80)

 Mayor Slay signed Executive Order No. 52 to promote numerous sustainability practices in the City.

 Milkweeds for Monarchs Project and the Urban Vitality & Ecology Initiative

-On Earth Day 2014, Mayor Slay announced the launch of Milkweeds for Monarchs: The St. Louis Butterfly Project will expand to schools and neighborhoods in 2015; sign up to receive updates.
-Both Milkweeds for Monarchs and the brand new City of St. Louis Urban Vitality & Ecology Initiative help advance the City of St. Louis Sustainability Plan and the Mayor's Sustainability Action Agenda priorities to better connect people to urban natural resources in ways that promote ecological significance, provide social benefits, and maximize economic opportunities.
-Learn more about these efforts from the menu to the left.
+Milkweeds for Monarchs: The St. Louis Butterfly Project will expand to schools and neighborhoods in 2015; sign up to receive updates.
+Both Milkweeds for Monarchs and the City of St. Louis Urban Vitality &Ecology Initiative help advance the City of St. Louis Sustainability Plan and the Mayor's Sustainability Action Agenda priorities to better connect people to urban natural resources in ways that promote ecological significance, provide social benefits and maximize economic opportunities.
+Learn more using the left menu.